Should we care what Archbishop Lefebvre had to say? (with Index of Articles)

 First, that Lefebvre expressed a range of ideas throughout his life, sometimes contradictory.
 This is not intended as criticism (as discussed above), but it does show the inadequacy and arbitrary nature of the revisionist narrative in itself.

-Third, that said, Lefebvre was the one who originally taught many of us to reject Vatican II, the Conciliar Church, and the Novus Ordo sacramental rites.
+Third, in many cases, Lefebvre was the one in fact who taught us to reject Vatican II, the Conciliar Church, the Novus Ordo, and the reformed sacramental rites.
 For many, he was the source of ideas upon which others reasoned and attained further conclusions (e.g., the vacant See).
 The revisionists, however, seek to deprive him of the respect and gratitude which such persons owe him.
-This author, however, is not ashamed to include himself among them, and confess that many of his most fundamental conclusions were reached with the help of Archbishop Lefebvre.

 In brief, what matters to us is not establishing Lefebvre as an authority upon whom other positions depend, but refuting the revisionist attempt to marshal him in favour of their softer positions on the current crisis.